Malegiraldo22/Blueskybot/Readme.md

 python bot.py
 ```

-This will start the scheduler, which posts a tweet every hour based on a random theme and voice, logging all actions into the configured Google Sheets.
+This will start the scheduler, which posts a tweet every hour based on a random theme, news related to the topic and voice, logging all actions into the configured Google Sheets.

 ## Configuration